Neuroradiologist, Seattleite, and yogi Sarah, 46, says that since starting Basis a year ago her strength and endurance are “noticeably better.”

 Certainly there are things about getting older that are wonderful.
 You become more comfortable in who you are.
 It’s empowering.
 It is grounding within your own skin to say “This is who I am and I don’t need to do anything for anyone else’s validation or approval.
 I believe in myself that much.”

 There is this duality of wanting to retain that wisdom and that mindset but also have the youthful vessel to continue to be able to enact it.
 So, I have this fear of losing that.
 I’m finally becoming this person I’ve always wanted to be and then at the same time I get scared that I’m going to run out of time to use it.

-With Basis, I just feel healthy and energetic, and there’s been this overall resilience that I feel in my tissues that feels like I used to a decade or two ago.
+With Basis, I just feel healthy and energetic, and there’s been this overall resilience that I feel in my tissues that feels like I used to.
 My strength and my ability to maintain muscle mass and my endurance are noticeably different.
 I’m suddenly doing postures in my yoga practice that require a lot of strength and endurance with a lot more ease.
 I also definitely notice faster recovery time after working out.
 It definitely feels like I’m back to how my muscles were responding when I was a lot younger and I’m really excited about that.

 There’s a very strong idea that’s been carried on that men age better than women.
 This idea of a more distinguished man as he gets older whereas women are seen as just drying out or withering.
 It’s very society-learned and it needs to change.
 It’s also very isolated to Western culture.
 If you go to Vietnam, wrinkles are considered wisdom lines.
 Age is valued.
 I love seeing that in cultures.

 There’s definitely a culture here in Seattle, because we’re so close to the mountains, of being outdoors as much as possible.
 And people really protect the environment and are really careful around keeping it sacred.
 I think that carries into how they live their lives, which really resonates with me.

 More stories on why our customers take Basis